Alanfitzg/Benelux-GAA/README.md

-# GAA Trips
+# PlayAway

-**Connecting GAA clubs and tournaments across Europe**
+**Connecting GAA clubs and tournaments worldwide**

-GAA Trips is a comprehensive platform that makes Gaelic games more accessible and sustainable worldwide by connecting GAA clubs, tournaments, and the global Irish community.
+PlayAway is a comprehensive platform that makes Gaelic games more accessible and sustainable worldwide by connecting GAA clubs, tournaments, and the global Irish community.

 ## 🏆 Features

-- **Club Discovery**: Browse and search Gaelic clubs across Europe
+- **Club Discovery**: Browse and search Gaelic clubs worldwide
 - **Event Management**: Find and create Gaelic tournaments and events
 - **Interactive Maps**: Explore clubs and events with integrated mapping
 - **User Authentication**: Secure user registration and management